How To Vote By Mail

 Application to Provide Vote-by-Mail Ballot to Representative

-The Application to Provide Vote-By-Mail Ballot to Representative can be found here: English
+Print and complete the Application to Provide Vote-By-Mail Ballot to Representative.

-This application must be signed by the voter and submitted in person to the Registrar of Voters Office by your representative.
-(EC 3014(b)).
+This application must be signed by the voter and submitted in person to the Registrar of Voters by your representative (EC 3014(b)).

 Track Your Ballot